HomeArtists

 artemisia gentileschi corisca and satyr 1635

-Corisca and the Satyrs by Artemisia Gentileschi, 1635.
+Corisca and the Satyrs, by Artemisia Gentileschi, 1635.
 Source: Atribune.com

-Corisca and the satyr are shown against the dark background of the woods.
+Corisca and the satyr are depicted against the dark background of the woods.
 She is captured in the movement of running away, her golden gown and purple cloak clutched in her hand, with the other placed on her hair.
 She glances back towards her assailant, who sits in defeat, clutching her wig.
 Corisca’s foiling of the satyr is a triumph over all the men who blame their lust on their victims, denouncing them as evil temptresses.

 The Legacy of Artemisia Gentileschi